bootstrap-vue/bootstrap-vue/src/directives/visible/README.md

 # Visible

-> The `v-b-visible` directive allows you to react when an element becomes visible in the viewport.
+> The `v-b-visible` directive allows you to react when an element becomes visible in the viewport,
+> and/or when it moved out of the viewport (or is no longer visible)

 The `v-b-visible` directive was added in version `2.1.0`.